Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 The work is expected to be undertaken during the long vacations of the BSurv course, although credit may be given for work in shorter breaks during the year.

-Twenty days may be credited from extensive surveying work undertaken prior to entry into the BSurv first professional year.
-In this case, verification of any additional qualification and experience completed must be presented to the School in the form of a signed letter from the supervising surveyor or engineer who certifies the period worked, number of days worked and the type of work undertaken.
+Twenty days may be credited to students who have undertaken extensive surveying work prior to entry into the BSurv first professional year and each claim will be evaluated individually.
+Each claim must provide verification of an additional surveying qualification and the experience completed must be presented to the School in the form of a signed letter from the supervising surveyor or engineer who certifies the period worked, number of days worked and the type of work undertaken.
 It must be surveying- or engineering-related work.

 Credits are generally calculated on the basis of complete days, assuming that if shorter days are worked on some occasions, these will be compensated for by longer days being worked at some other time.
 A day should be approximately eight hours.
 However, consistently long hours of work will be given appropriate credit.